Reading time: 2 minutes

 It’s tough working out how to build a solid retirement income.

-In this uncertain environment it’s essential to know where most of your money is likely to come from and how you can build on what you’ve already saved.
+There are a lot of moving parts.
+It’s essential to understand where your money is likely to come from and how you can build on what you’ve already saved.

 Where does your retirement income come from?

-More surprisingly, around 60 cents in every dollar of retirement income comes from the investment earnings you achieve in retirement.
+More surprisingly, around 60 cents in every dollar of retirement income comes from the investment earnings you achieve after you retire.

 The 10/30/60 Rule is from the 1980 with 10-15% interest rates.
 If one includes the 4% fees from that era, the ratio Deposit/BeforeRetirement/AfterRetirement/Fees becomes: